Datavault-UK/automate-dv-docs/docs/best_practices.md

 This is described in more depth below (with code examples).

-dbtvault has built-in support for ensuring nulls do not get loaded into the raw vault.
+AutomateDV has built-in support for ensuring nulls do not get loaded into the raw vault.
 Null handling has been described below for each structure:

 ### Staging